Manavr472/Stock-prediction-using-sentiment-analysis/readme.md

 Here's a template for a README file that outlines your project, its features, setup instructions, and usage:

-# Integrative Stock Trend Predictor
+# Stock-prediction-using-sentiment-analysis

 ## Overview

-The **Integrative Stock Trend Predictor** is a machine learning application designed to predict stock prices using historical data.
+The **Stock-prediction-using-sentiment-analysis** is a machine learning application designed to predict stock prices using historical data.
 This project leverages XGBoost, a powerful gradient boosting framework, to analyze trends in stock prices and make predictions based on datetime features.

 ## Features